BhattSoham/RISCV-HDP/week2/task4/README.md

 # Basic RISC-V Microarchitecture Implementation #

 RISC-V microarchitecture refers to the internal design and organization of a processor based on the RISC-V instruction set architecture (ISA).
-We will focus on several steps before making the whole implementation.
+We will discuss some steps before making the whole implementation.

 ## Introduction to Program Counter and Instruction Memory ##